brannerchinese/ChineseUtilities/README.md

  1. `statistics/`: Little programs to calculate statistical tests.

  1. `poetry_flask/`: The beginnings of a web application to assist the study of medieval Chinese prosody.

+ 1. `hanamin_fonts/`: Copy of the HANAMIN fonts for use with this project.

 [end]